Sign up for our FREE newsletter

 The Funniest Thing I’ve Ever Seen is quickly becoming a hot seller in minor league ballpark gift shops.

-Includes stories from current and former New York Yankees farmhands Aaron Small, Shelley Duncan, Chris Ashby, John Rodriguez, Colter Bean and Andy Brown.
+Includes stories from current and former Florida Marlins farmhands Aaron Small, Chris Ashby and Joe Nelson.